About Me Heather Luna-Rose, Executive Director

 Freedom is available to each of us — in our mindful and heart-centred responses to each other.
 No matter who we are, what we’ve come from, we can all transform our selves, our attitudes and our world through loving kindness and action in service to justice and dignity for all.

-Contact me: I will respond to all enquiries and requests to book a reading of my memoir Unforgotten: Finding Hope in Bangkok Prisons, published Sept.
+Contact me: I will respond to all enquiries and requests from book groups to discuss my memoir Unforgotten: Finding Hope in Bangkok Prisons, published Sept.
 2015.